October 25, 2021

 Number two: There were some that did remarkably well; whereas there were some that did not do very well, so what we got from that is that we have to emphasize to both the participants and the practitioners that the metabolic parameters, they have to be optimized, not normalized.
 Normal is good, but we need them to be optimized.

-The other point that came from the study is that combination is much greater than doing it individual in the sense that we have the seven steps, the salient features of the program, and if all seven steps are judiciously followed, whether it’s with the help of a coach, or on their own, then you see the benefits.
-Then, not only that, there is a certain threshold effect, so as long as all the steps are being followed to reach that threshold, then the benefits are sustained.
+The other point that came from the study is that combination is much greater than doing it individually in the sense that we have the seven steps, the salient features of the program, and if all seven steps are judiciously followed, whether it’s with the help of a coach, or on their own, then you see the benefits.
+Not only that, but there is a certain threshold effect, so as long as all the steps are being followed to reach that threshold, then the benefits are sustained.

 Dr. Dale Bredesen: Right.